ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-02-07-eclipse-defining-custom-macros-for-indexer.md

         1. --> **Cross G++ Compiler** --> **Preprocessor**...
     - ...sections to manually configure the macros just for one language and/or configuration, or another.
 ALL of these settings must be either in-sync or set individually.
 1. The easiest place to set these settings, as already stated above, is here: **Right-click on your project** in the "Project Explorer" pane on the left --> **Properties** --> **C/C++ General** --> **Paths and Symbols** --> **Symbols** tab.
 BUT, if you forgot to check the boxes for **Add to all configurations** and **Add to all languages**, I recommend just deleting the macros and then adding them again, this time checking those boxes.
+    1. Note that for default projects, there are 6 configuration settings per macro added.
+        1. This is because you have 3 languages you can set macros in by default:
+            1. Assembly
+            1. GNU C
+            1. GNU C++
+        1. And you have 2 build Configurations by default:
+            1. Debug
+            1. Release
+        1. 3 x 2 = 6, and you must set the macros for each of those.
 1. If you don't want to worry about which build Configuration you have selected, and you didn't check the **Add to all configurations** box when you added the macros, you can also change this global workspace setting, but I don't really recommend it:
     **Window** --> **Preferences** --> **C/C++** --> **Indexer** --> select **Use active build configuration**.
 Again, however, I do NOT use this option myself and do not necessarily recommend you use it either.
 It's just something to be aware of is all.

     [![enter image description here][8]][8]

+1. If you don't have the **Paths and Symbols** project properties option, it may be because you added or created your Eclipse project incorrectly.
+Follow my steps [in my comment here](https://github.com/ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/issues/90#issuecomment-1656958313), to re-add the project.
+1. If you just re-added the project per my instructions above, and now _do_ have the **Paths and Symbols** settings option, but adding a custom macro definition still does _not_ work (which was the case I described [in my now-obsolete comment here](https://github.com/ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/issues/90#issuecomment-1656994199)), then delete the project, run `rm -rf .cproject .project .pydevproject .settings` in your repo to delete all old Eclipse project files, and re-add the project again, [per my instructions here](https://github.com/ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/issues/90#issuecomment-1656958313).
+1. If your macro definitions you are setting in the project settings _still_ aren't working, ensure you are setting them correctly.

+    Ex: `#if MBED_CONF_RTOS_PRESENT` in your C-code is only true if `MBED_CONF_RTOS_PRESENT` is defined as true, or `1`, like this: `#define MBED_CONF_RTOS_PRESENT 1`, whereas `#ifdef MBED_CONF_RTOS_PRESENT` or `#if defined(MBED_CONF_RTOS_PRESENT)` (same thing) is true if that macro is defined _at all!_ Ex: this works: `#define MBED_CONF_RTOS_PRESENT`.

+    Be sure you are therefore setting your macro correctly inside the **Paths and Symbols** settings, based on that understanding.

+1. To help you debug how the indexer sees each source code file, in the Project Explorer on the left in Eclipse, **right-click a file** and go to --> **Index --> Create Parser Log File --> choose a name and location to save this file --> click "Save"**.
+This will auto-generate a special indexer log file to show you how the indexer sees that file, and which macros it has set, and to what, while indexing that file.
+I learned this from Marc-André LaperleFriend, [in the Eclipse Community Forum, here](https://www.eclipse.org/forums/index.php/t/556834/), where he says (emphasis added):

+    > At this point the solutions might vary but you could have to add includes paths manually in **project properties, C/C++ General, Preprocessor Include paths.** _To figure out which includes and symbols are used to parse a file, you can right-click on a source file, **Index, Create parser log.**_

+1. If you're still struggling, leave a comment, and maybe myself or another reader can help.
+If you post on Stack Overflow or another Stack Exchange site for help, please drop a link in the comments below so we can see your Q&A there.

 ## See also
 1. This article is also posted as an answer on Stack Overflow here: [How can I convince Eclipse CDT that a macro is defined for source code editing and code completion?](https://stackoverflow.com/a/66094447/4561887).
 If you find it useful, please leave a comment here and go upvote my Stack Overflow answer there.
 1. See my full Eclipse setup instructions here: <https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles/tree/master/eclipse>.

   [1]: https://i.stack.imgur.com/iT9LA.jpg
   [2]: https://i.stack.imgur.com/R7SBA.jpg